mkristian/jar-dependencies/example/Readme.md

 which builds the **lib/example.jar** as well the **lib/example_jars.rb**. the latter will add the jar dependencies to jruby's runtime.

-the **lib/example_jars.rb** for development looks different from the installed version. development uses the jar dependencies from the local maven repository (**$HOME/.m2/repository**). the installed gem vendors those jars and adjust the **lib/example_jars.rb** to use the vendored jars.
+the **lib/example_jars.rb** for development looks different from the installed version. development uses the jar dependencies from the local maven repository (defaults to **$HOME/.m2/repository**). the installed gem vendors those jars and adjust the **lib/example_jars.rb** to use the vendored jars.

 in case you do not want to vendor your jars during installation, then you can set the environment **export JRUBY\_JARS\_VENDOR=false**. then the installed files look exactly like the development files.